sherifadel90/AppDynamics-SupercarsJavaApp/labs/fnd-06-appd-biq/lab-exercise-02.md

   sudo netstat -tulpn | grep LISTEN
   ```

-You should see output similar to the following image showing that port 8080 is in use by Apache Tomcat.
+You should see output similar to the following example showing that port 8080 is in use by Apache Tomcat.

 ![Restart App 1](assets/images/02-restart-app-and-load-01.png)